zattoo/cactus/README.md

 so release creation action can trigger others, like deploy.

-### New Version
+### Next Version

-`new_version: string`
+`next_version: string`

 Required.
-Version of the next release to add into the main development branch.
+Version of the next release after cut to add into the main development branch.

 ### Project